Seven-month programme

 Service, operational or functional managers

-You must be currently line managing or leading a team.
+You must be currently leading others in your organisation.
+This might be through line management of people within your team, or leading and influencing people in other parts of the organisation more broadly, for example if you do a cross-functional role.
 We would expect you to be at service, operational or functional manager level.
 You might be working in a frontline service, or in a back office function such as fundraising, comms, HR or finance.
 There is no minimum time that you have been in post.

 Passionate about collaborating to achieve social impact and improve equity, diversity and inclusion